dayeon0706/dayeon0706/README.md

 ## 💫 Experience

 ### 💡 [HeartLink](https://github.com/CSE24-HeartLink) — AI SNS App (2024)
+> Developed as a team project for the courses **Artificial Intelligence and Applications** and **Software Engineering**.

-> An AI-powered social networking app that enables voice-based sharing and interaction through generative AI.
+-  An AI-powered social networking app that enables voice-based sharing and interaction through generative AI.
 - Features include speech-to-text, image generation, and a virtual pet named **CLOi** powered by AI